 Eumaios is Ithakan swineherd who takes Odysseus in when he returns home in the guise of a beggar, and he shows us that it's not just kings who can be hospitable—even swineherds know how to treat...

 Sometimes spelled Eurylochus.
 One of the Ithakans traveling with Odysseus on the way back from Troy.
 He is a cautious man, refusing to enter Circe’s hall even when accompanied by armed men.
 H...

 A minor character in the story of How Odysseus Got His Bow.
 Actually, Iphitos is the man who gave him the bow.

 Penelope’s sister.
 She isn’t actually present in the Odyssey, but in Book IV Athene sends a vision of her to Penelope in her sleep, to reassure the Queen that her husband is soon coming...

 Sometimes spelled Clytemnestra.
 Agamemnon’s no-good wife.
 She sleeps with Aigisthos while her husband is gone and kills Agamemnon when he finally does get home.
 She meets her death the same w...

 Sometimes spelled Mycenae.
 Agamemnon’s kingdom.

-Nestor meets this guy, the King of Pylos, while he's searching for news of his father.
-Nestor provides another great example of good Greek hospitality, plying the Ithakan Prince with gifts, food, a...
+Odysseus meets this guy, the King of Pylos, while he's searching for news of his father.
+Nestor provides another great example of good Greek hospitality, plying the Ithakan Prince with gifts, food,...